LoginRadius/html5-sdk/README.md

 <h6 id="ChangePINByAccessToken-put-"> Change PIN By Token (PUT)</h6>
- This API is used to change a user's PIN using access token.
+ This API is used to change a user's PIN using an access token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/change-pin-by-access-token/)